-Which robo advisor is the best option to manage your investments?
+Which automated adviser is the best option to manage your investments?

 Science-fiction writers have long been predicting that robots will take over the world, and those predictions could soon come true in the lucrative investment advice market.

-Recent years have seen the emergence of digital financial advisors – known as robo advisors – which take advantage of modern technology to offer low-cost investment management services.
-In this guide we explain how robo advisors work and how you can compare the services offered by different providers.
+Recent years have seen the emergence of digital financial advisers — known as robo-advisors — which take advantage of modern technology to offer low-cost investment management services.
+In this guide we explain how robo-advisors work and how you can compare the services offered by different providers.

 Our pick: Betterment Digital

 Betterment's automatic investment site aims to improve your returns and support good financial habits with passive investing and financial planning support.

 A robo-advisor uses complex algorithms and technology to perform many of the same services as a traditional financial adviser.
 These digital advisers can provide financial plans to consumers and automatically manage their investments.

 Digital advice services are based more on building and maintaining a portfolio than providing strategic advice, so there will still be a place for traditional financial advisers in the future – in fact, the advantages the technology presents could be very useful tools for financial advisers.
 Humans vs. robots: Which adviser is better?